 To spread the infected files to potential victims, the criminals would broadcast con emails with attachments containing the malware.
 The whole process is through phishing.
 They may impersonate any of your service providers to trick you into opening the infected attachments.
 With this same method, ransomware criminals also use social media, website pop-ups, and the likes to scout for victims.

-Avoiding suspicious email attachments and not downloading from software from random websites is the first step you want to take in preventing ransom virus attack.
-Other than that, cybersecurity can help you defend against ransom virus and other malware attacks.
+Avoiding suspicious email attachments and not downloading from software from random websites is the first step you want to take in preventing a ransomware attack.
+Other than that, cybersecurity can help you defend against ransomware and other malware attacks.

 When you invest in cybersecurity, ensure you do not only rely on traditional security systems such as antiviruses and firewalls.
 Attackers have continued to devise new means of carrying their attacks, thereby developing more sophisticated codes that trick or forcefully bypass traditional security systems.

 So, you need advanced security systems like advanced endpoint protection to stop sophisticated malware.
-For preventing ransom virus, try Xcitum’s security software.
 You can learn more about advanced endpoint protection here.